C-Otto/rebalance-lnd/README.md

 occupies the full width of your terminal.
 The bar (`=`) indicates the funds on the local side of the channel.

+The number next to the pubkey (23 in the example) can be used to directly reference this channel.

 ### Rebalancing a channel
 To actually rebalance a channel, run the script with two arguments.
 The fist argument is the public key (pubkey) of the node at the other side of the channel, as shown in the output of `./rebalance.py`.
 The second argument is the amount you want to send to yourself through that node.

+`./rebalance.py 012345[...]abcdef 1613478`

+It is also possible to indicate the channel by the number shown next to the Pubkey (23 in the example).

+`./rebalance.py 23`

 The maximum amount you can send in one transaction currently is limited (by the protocol) to 4294967 satoshis.